High-Level Waste Disposal

 NRC's Yucca Mountain Licensing Activities

 The NRC resumed work on its technical and environmental reviews of the Yucca Mountain application using available funds in response to an August 2013 ruling by the U.S. Court of Appeals for the District of Columbia Circuit.
 The staff completed and published the final volumes of the safety evaluation report in January 2015.
-In February 2015, the Commission directed staff to develop and issue an Environmental Impact Statement supplement.
-The adjudicatory hearing, which must be completed before a licensing decision can be made, remains suspended.
+The staff completed and issued an Environmental Impact Statement supplement in May 2016.
+The adjudicatory hearing, which must be completed before a licensing decision can be made, remains suspended although the discovery documents associated with the proceeding can be found in the Licensing Support Network (LSN) Library.